Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 This script demonstrates how to use docTR for PDF OCR by loading the file with DocumentFile, running it through a pretrained ocr_predictor, and exporting the recognized content as structured JSON.
 The pipeline captures text at multiple levels (blocks, lines, words), allowing granular access to document content.
 In this example, the recognized words are iterated and printed directly.

-Modern LLM-Based Open-Source OCR Tools
+Modern LLM-Based Open-Source OCR Models

 Large Language Models (LLMs) are beginning to reshape how OCR is performed.
-Unlike traditional OCR engines, which focus on character recognition, LLM-based tools can interpret context, adapt to irregular layouts, and even infer structure when documents don’t follow a standard pattern.
+Unlike traditional OCR engines, which focus on character recognition, LLM-based ocr can interpret context, adapt to irregular layouts, and even infer structure when documents don’t follow a standard pattern.
 These approaches are still new and come with trade-offs, such as higher resource demands and the risk of hallucinations, but they represent a significant step forward in OCR capabilities.

 MistralOCR